JetBrains-Research/pubtrends/README.md

 Spacy libraries for text processing and analysis.
 Graph objects are processed with NetworkX library, papers embeddings are created with word2vec library from GenSim and in-house node2vec implementation based on word2vec.
 All the plots are created with Bokeh, Holoviews, Seaborn and Matplotlib libraries.
 Interactive Bokeh plots are used in web pages and Jupyter notebook experiments.
-Frontend is created with Bootstrap, JQuery and Cytoscape-JS for graphs rendering.
+Frontend uses Bootstrap, JQuery and Cytoscape-JS for graphs rendering.

 Please refer to [environment.yml](environment.yml) for the full list of libraries used in the project.